-World Oral Health Day is observed annually on 20 March.
-It was launched on 20 March 2013 by FDI World Dental Federation and it´s dedicated to raising global awareness of the issues around oral health and the importance of oral hygiene so that governments, health associations and the general public can work together to achieve healthier mouths and happier lives.
+World Oral Health Day is observed annually on March 20th.
+It was launched on the 20th of March 2013 by FDI World Dental Federation and it’s dedicated to raising global awareness of the issues around oral health and the importance of oral hygiene so that governments, health associations and the general public can work together to achieve healthier mouths and happier lives.

 Of the world’s population, 90% will suffer from oral diseases in their lifetime, many avoidable.
 Organized by FDI World Dental Federation, World Oral Health Day involves campaigns by national dental associations from around the world with activities in over 130 countries.